Auditions – Saturday 7 July & Sunday 8 July 2018 / please click CADT Audition Application Form 2018-19 to apply

-DanceXchange run the national South Asian dance strand that provides training in Bharatanatyam or Kathak styles for young people living across England.
+DanceXchange runs the national South Asian dance strand that provides training in Bharatanatyam or Kathak styles for young people living in England.
 ‘Yuva Gati’, meaning ‘Youth Movement’ was launched in January 2009 in partnership with Sampad Arts.

 Yuva Gati is a year-round programme where the weekly training is provided by the ‘Home Tutor’ during the school term time and the Intensive training is provided during the three half-term (2 days each), Easter (4 days) and Summer holidays (5 days) by the Yuva Gati teachers and invited guest artist.

 As part of their commitment to the programme, all the Yuva Gati students are expected to learn their chosen style of dance (Bharatanatyam or Kathak) with a dance tutor in their town or city, who are called the ‘Home Tutor’.

 Each strand of the training has a curriculum and a training delivery plan that has been devised by the Yuva Gati Team.
 The delivery team consists of the Yuva Gati Director, Teaching Assistants, Health and Fitness Professionals and Guest Artists.

 Students are selected in the programme via two-stage audition process.
 Their selection is based on their passion and commitment to dance, potential to develop, enthusiasm, stamina, creativity and ability to follow their tutor’s instructions.
 It is important that they are supported by their parents and home tutors.

 The four key elements to the Yuva Gati curriculum are:

 These elements are the same for both the Kathak and the Bharatanatyam strands.

 Anusha Subramanyam is Director of Yuva Gati, managing both the Kathak and Bharatanatyam strand.